 Step 1: Upload your video to the Kapwing Studio

-It’s easy to start cleaning up your video content for all audiences – just head over to Kapwing.com and click “Start Editing” to enter the Kapwing Studio.
-Here, you have two options: you can click the Upload button to find the video you want to censor in your devices files, or you can paste a link in the URL field to upload a video file you’ve stored or found online.
-Give Kapwing a few moments to fully upload your file to the Studio, and you’re ready to start editing.
+Here, you have two options: you can use the Click to Upload button to find the video you want to censor in your devices files (or drag and drop from your file browser), or you can paste a link in the URL field to upload a video file you’ve stored or found online.

 Step 2: Add blurs, black bars, and bleeps